To Stop Loss or Not To Stop Loss, That is The Question

 Once we accept losses as a mainstay of the forex market, we can then look at how to reduce these losses.
 Instead of setting out to eliminate loss altogether (which is impossible), we need to manage loss and limit its potential destruction.

-This is the most commonly used approach when it comes to stop loss.
-It’s a simple setup which closes your position automatically when price hits a certain level.
+This is the most commonly used approach when it comes to stopping loss.
+It’s a simple setup which closes your position automatically when the price hits a certain level.

 This is a reassuring method for many traders because it guarantees that if and when a price goes into an unexpected or prolonged fall, your position will automatically be stopped and contained at a certain level before the bottom of the plunge.